The Council for the Advancement of Forensic Genealogy is pleased to announce its 2014-15 Board of Directors. Joining the board are:

 - Promote and maintain high standards of professional and ethical conduct.

 - Encourage best practices in client services and business models.

-- Promote interchange of information among members through electronic forums, trade publications, meetings, and seminars.
+- Promote interchange of information through electronic forums, trade publications, meetings, and seminars.

-- Provide education and training for professional advancement of membership.
+- Provide education and training for professional advancement.

-- Assist fellow members in professional development through mentorship, full membership, credentialing, and awarding of fellowships.
+- Assist in professional development through mentorship, credentialing, and awarding of fellowships.

 - Influence legislation that impacts the profession or the ability to access public records.